Agnes Baynham (1860-1939)

 Census - 1871

-Urina has left home to work as a live-in domestic servant in a girls boarding school and William Symonds is no longer living with them.
+Urina (16) had left home to work as a live-in domestic servant in a girls’ boarding school and William Symonds was no longer living with them.

-William and George are working as ‘spare boys’ in the nearby glass works where their father Jeremiah is also working.
+William and George were working as ‘spare boys’ in the nearby glass works where their father Jeremiah was also working.

 Two more brothers were born in the 1870s – Peter in 1874 and Amos Joseph in 1876 – but sadly in that same year her sister Louisa Mary died, unmarried and aged just 23.